-See Routine care, SATA drive guidelines, and disassembly preparation on page 7 for initial safety procedures.
+See Routine care, SATA drive guidelines, and disassembly preparation on page 10 for initial safety procedures.

-- 1. Remove/disengage any security devices that prohibit opening the computer. - 2.
-Remove all removable media, such as a USB flash drive, from the computer. - Turn off the computer properly through the operating system, then turn off any external devices. - 4.
-Disconnect the power cord from the AC outlet and disconnect any external devices. - IMPORTANT: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
-To prevent damage to internal components, you must disconnect the power cord from the power source before opening the computer. - 5.
-If the computer is on a stand, remove the computer from the stand.
+- Remove/disengage any security devices that prohibit opening the computer. - Remove all removable media, such as compact discs or USB flash drives, from the computer.
+2. - 3.
+Turn off the computer properly through the operating system, and turn off any external devices. - Disconnect the power cord from the AC outlet and disconnect any external devices. - IMPORTANT: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
+Regardless of the power-on state, voltage is always supplied to the memory modules as long as the computer is plugged into an active AC outlet.
+Adding or removing memory modules while voltage is present may cause irreparable damage to the memory modules or system board. - As applicable, lay the computer down on its side to achieve a safe working position. - During disassembly, label each cable as you remove it, noting its position and routing.
+Keep all screws with the units removed. - MPORTANT: The screws used in the computer are of different thread sizes and lengths; using the wrong screw in an application may damage the unit.